 Last Updated on

-At first, it might take you by surprise to hear the cat’s have seizures – dogs overwhelmingly experience them much more frequently which is due to their genetic history – which most likely stems from the extreme inbreeding that was done to create different breeds.
+At first, you might be surprised to hear that cats have seizures.
+Dogs experience them much more frequently, which is due to their genetic history – which most likely stems from the extreme inbreeding that was done to create different breeds.
 However, epilepsy is found in all cat breeds, and you should be aware of the warning signs and what you can do if your kitty is experiences a seizure.

 A number of factors could lead to a seizure.
 You’ll want to be on the lookout for them if your cat has any of the following conditions: